It’s Hurricane Season. Are You Ready?

 Secure your home

 - Make sure your home meets the building code standards for high winds.
+You could always call out an inspector to check this for you.

 - Assess the landscaping surrounding your home.
 Trim any large bushes, and clear out any dead trees or loose branches.
 Instead of using rocks and gravel to decorate outside your home, try using soil or sand.